How to Keep Kids Entertained on Road Trips - Waspy's Truck Stop

 Pro Tip: Rotate items every hour or two instead of giving everything at once.
 Familiar items feel brand new when they reappear later in the drive—without packing extra bags.

-3. Make Your Stops Count – Visit Waspy’s in Audubon, IA!
+3. Make Your Stops Count – Visit Audubon, Iowa

 Not all pit stops are created equal.
-When it’s time to stretch legs, grab food, or reset everyone’s mood, choosing the right stop can change the whole trip.
+When it’s time to stretch your legs, grab a bite, or reset everyone’s mood, choosing the right stop can make all the difference.

 Need to Stay the Night?